Peter de Savary: Personal life and death

 In December 1987, after departing from St. Barthélemy in the Caribbean with his pilot, a nanny, his pregnant wife and his three daughters, their plane went into a stall, plunged into the Caribbean and landed upside down.
 The pilot died, and one of de Savary's daughters had to be revived on the beach.
 De Savary said, "At that point, my philosophy on life changed a little.
 When you genuinely look death in the eye, you know that nothing's going with you, and life is but a thread.
 It's a pretty tenuous thing we're hanging on to.
 So, what is the point of making money?
 I concluded it certainly isn't for accumulating it.
 That's the most stupid thing I ever heard of.
 So, there can be only one point, and that's to spend it.
 Now, I'm not ridiculously wasteful, but I may be slightly extravagant.
 As Andrew Carnegie said, 'to die rich is to die disgraced'."

-De Savary died in London from a heart attack on 30 October 2022, at the age of 78.
+De Savary died from a heart attack in London, on 30 October 2022, at the age of 78.